USEPA/WNTR/documentation/resilience.rst

    Concentration                          To determine the number of node-time pairs above or below a specified concentration threshold,
                                           use the :class:`~wntr.metrics.misc.query` method on results.node['quality'] after a simulation using CHEM or TRACE.

-   Fraction of delivered quality          Fraction of delivered quality is the fraction of time periods where water quality standards are met [OsKS02]_.
-                                          This metric can be computed as a function of time or space using the :class:`~wntr.metrics.water_quality.fdq` method

    Population impacted                    As stated above, population that is impacted by a specific quantity can be computed using the
                                           :class:`~wntr.metrics.misc.population_impacted` method.
 This can be applied to water quality metrics.